hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

   :align:   center
   :width:   500

-  Rotation of images using :py:meth:`~.api.signals.BaseSignal.map` with different arguments for each image in the stack.
+  Rotation of images using :meth:`~.api.signals.BaseSignal.map` with different arguments for each image in the stack.

 .. versionadded:: 1.2.0